Kapampangan language

-Kapampangan or Pampangan is an Austronesian language, and one of the eight major languages of the Philippines.
+Kapampangan, Capampáñgan, or Pampangan, is an Austronesian language, and one of the eight major languages of the Philippines.
 It is the primary and predominant language of the entire province of Pampanga and southern Tarlac, on the southern part of Luzon's central plains geographic region, where the Kapampangan ethnic group resides.
 Kapampangan is also spoken in northeastern Bataan, as well as in the provinces of Bulacan, Nueva Ecija, and Zambales that border Pampanga.
 It is further spoken as a second language by a few Aeta groups in the southern part of Central Luzon.
 The language is known honorifically as Amánung Sísuan ('breastfed, or nurtured, language').

+Kapampangan is assigned the ISO 639-2 three-letter code pam, but not an ISO 639-1 two-letter code.

 Classification

 Kapampangan is one of the Central Luzon languages of the Austronesian language family.
 Its closest relatives are the Sambalic languages of Zambales province and the Bolinao language spoken in the towns of Bolinao and Anda in Pangasinan.
 These languages share the same reflex /j/ of the proto-Malayo-Polynesian *R.